-- Be familiar with the nearest medical facilities in the event it is required - Medication should only be administered by the child or young person or their parent/carer unless it is an emergency.
-In such circumstances the medication should be administered in line with the parent/carer's instructions or a medical professional.
-For trips away from home consideration should be given to the child's parent/carer accompanying the trip in circumstances where the child or young person cannot administer the medication themselves - Have their mobile phones charged and check they have a signal to allow calls to be made - Plan for additional supervision e.g. depending on child or young person's medical condition/s and environment
+Members of staff an d volunteers should: Ensure Consen t Forms for all children and • Be familiar with the nearest medical facilities in young people at tending the football activity are • the event it is required available and u p to date together with full • Medication should only be administered by the details of the chi ld's allergies child or young person or their parent/carer Ensure that the generation of the second secon Consent Forms are stored in a unless it is an emergency.
+In such confidential but t accessible way so that circumstances the medication should be appropriate men nbers of staff and volunteers, administered in line with the parent/carer's those who need I the information to fulfil their instructions or a medical professional.
+For trips role, can access the information away from home consideration should be given Have a copy of the second ne child or young person's care to the child's parent/carer accompanying the plan for alle ergies and individual risl (trip in circumstances where the child or young assessment person cannot administer the medication Communicate w ith the child oy young person themselves and their parent/ carer directly, when necessary • Have their mobile phones charged and check Appropriately sha are the information with others they have a signal to allow calls to be made involved in the fo otball activity - ask yourself 'do • Plan for additional supervision e.g. depending the right people know so they can respond if on child or young person's medical condition/s necessary?' and environment Ensure correct storage of medication by following the app propriate instructions 1

-Record incidents or concerns and report them

-to a member of the Child Wellbeing and
+Record incidents or concerns and report them to a member of the Child Wellbeing and Protection Officer

-Protection Officer